 - Purchase the complete Expat Arrivals Germany Guide (PDF)

-Partly due to the relatively high level of unemployment in the Eurozone, it's become difficult for non-EU nationals without specialist skills to find employment or get work permits for Germany.
+Partly owing to the relatively high level of unemployment in the Eurozone, it's become difficult for non-EU nationals without specialist skills to find employment or get work permits for Germany.

-It's important to note that while most EU citizens can work in Germany without a permit, citizens of newer member states like Bulgaria and Romania have to get one to work in certain sectors.
+It's important to note that while most EU citizens can work in Germany without a permit, citizens of newer member states such as Bulgaria and Romania have to get one to work in certain sectors.

 Expats from outside the EU will need to apply for one of three types of work permits for Germany.